Reaper (Van Gogh series)

-Reaper (faucheur), Wheat Field with Reaper, or Wheat Field with Reaper and Sun is the title given to each of a series of three oil-on-canvas paintings by Vincent van Gogh of a man reaping a wheat field under a bright early-morning sun.
+Reaper (faucheur; otherwise known as Wheat Field with Reaper and Sun, Wheat Field with a Reaper, or The Wheatfield Behind Saint Paul's Hospital with a Reaper) is the title given to each of a series of three oil-on-canvas paintings by Vincent van Gogh of a man reaping a wheat field under a bright early-morning sun.
 To the artist, the reaper represented death and "humanity would be the wheat being reaped".
 However, Van Gogh did not consider the work to be sad but "almost smiling" and taking "place in broad daylight with a sun that floods everything with a light of fine gold".

-The first painting (F617), which is thickly impastoed, was started in June 1889.
-Work on the piece resumed in early September after the artist suffered a mental breakdown from which it took him several weeks to recover.
+The series is part of a larger collection of paintings of wheat fields by Van Gogh, and one of at least 14 paintings of the wheat field at Saint-Paul-de-Mausole.
+The first painting (F617) in the series is thickly impastoed and was started in June 1889.
+Work on the piece resumed in early September following the artist's weeks-long recovery from a mental breakdown.
 Van Gogh then created two more stylized versions (F618 and F619) in early and late September 1889.
-He referred to the paintings as simply faucheur, and said that the first was done from nature as a study, while the second, similarly sized version was "the final painting" completed in his studio.
-He came to prefer the original, and intended the third smaller version as a keepsake for his mother or one of his sisters.
+He referred to the paintings as simply faucheur, and said that the first was done from nature as a study, while the second, similarly sized version was "the final painting" completed in studio.
+While he initially preferred the second version over the study, he eventually concluded that the earlier painting was better.
+He intended the third, smaller version as a keepsake for his mother or one of his sisters.